mlswg/wg-materials/README.md

 # Working Group Materials
-This repository holds agendas, minutes, presentations and other materials for the IETF QUIC Working Group.
+This repository holds agendas, minutes, presentations and other materials for the IETF MLS Working Group.